jtopjian/openstack-workshop/04-cinder.md

 #### Keystone

-Edit the bottom of `/etc/cinder/api-paste.ini` with the appropriate values.
+Configure Cinder to connect to Keystone at the bottom of `/etc/cinder/api-paste.ini` with the appropriate values.

 ### Database Schema

-Once `cinder.conf` has been modified, run the `cinder-manage` command to create the database schema.o
+Once `cinder.conf` has been modified, run the `cinder-manage` command to create the database schema.

+    cinder-manage db sync

 ## Volume Configuration